EspressoAdvice.comUpdated April 2026

 Rao explains the chemistry of roasting, what happens during each stage, and how roasting decisions affect flavour.
 The sections on development, roast curves, and defects help you taste coffee more critically - even if you never roast yourself.

 What makes it work: Connects roasting to what you taste in the cup.
-Reading this changed how I think about buying beans.
+Reading this changed how we think about buying beans.
 You start noticing things you missed before.

 Who it's for: Home roasters, or anyone who wants to understand what separates good roasted coffee from bad.
 Pairs well with our home roasting guide.